Pride Judged, God's Word Unstoppable

 Earthly rulers who exalt themselves against God are brought low, but God’s redemptive word advances without restraint.

-20 Now Herod was very angry with the people of Tyre and Sidon.
-They came with one accord to him, and, having made Blastus, the king’s personal aide, their friend, they asked for peace, because their country depended on the king’s country for food.
+20 Now Herod was in a furious dispute with the people of Tyre and Sidon, and they convened before him.
+Having secured the support of Blastus, the king’s chamberlain, they asked for peace, because their region depended on the king’s country for food.

-21 On an appointed day, Herod dressed himself in royal clothing, sat on the throne, and gave a speech to them.
+21 On the appointed day, Herod donned his royal robes, sat on his throne, and addressed the people.

-22 The people shouted, “The voice of a god, and not of a man!”
+22 And they began to shout, “This is the voice of a god, not a man!”

-23 Immediately an angel of the Lord struck him, because he didn’t give God the glory.
-Then he was eaten by worms and died.
+23 Immediately, because Herod did not give glory to God, an angel of the Lord struck him down, and he was eaten by worms and died.

-25 Barnabas and Saul returned to Jerusalem when they had fulfilled their service, also taking with them John who was called Mark.
+25 When Barnabas and Saul had fulfilled their mission to Jerusalem, they returned, bringing with them John, also called Mark.

 Earthly rulers who exalt themselves against God are brought low, but God’s redemptive word advances without restraint.